-- · the prospectus includes a clear and detailed table of contents; - the prospectus is free from unnecessary repetitions; - related information is grouped together; - · the prospectus uses a font size that is easy to read; - the prospectus is structured in a way that enables investors to understand the contents; - the components of the mathematical formulas are defined in the prospectus; and - the language in the prospectus is not deliberately misleading.
+- the prospectus includes a clear and detailed table of contents; - · the prospectus is free from unnecessary repetitions; - · related information is grouped together; - the prospectus uses a font size that is easy to read; - the prospectus is structured in a way that enables investors to understand the contents: - the components of the mathematical formulas are defined in the prospectus; and - the language in the prospectus is not deliberately misleading.

-In terms of timeframes, according to FinSA, the applicable reviewing body shall review prospectuses as soon as they are received.
+In terms of time frames, according to FinSA, the applicable reviewing body shall review prospectuses as soon as they are received.
 New issuers are required to submit their prospectus for approval 20 calendar days (10 for all other issuers) prior to the publication of the prospectus or admission to trading (as applicable).
-To the extent that the reviewing body requires amendments or revisions to the prospectus, it will notify the offeror within the applicable timeframe indicating the reasons for the requests.
+To the extent that the reviewing $% \left(x\right) =\left(x\right) +\left(x\right) +$ body requires amendments or revisions to the prospectus, it will notify the offeror within the applicable timeframe indicating the reasons for the requests.
 Following receipt of the revised prospectus, the reviewing body shall decide within the same timeframes (ie, 20 calendar days for new issuers and 10 calendar days for all other issuers) whether the revised prospectus shall be approved.
 Importantly, if the reviewing body does not provide a response within the specified period, this will not mean that the prospectus is deemed approved.
-Once approved, prospectuses are valid for 12 months for public offers or admission to trading on a trading venue of securities of the same category and the same issuer (subject to any required supplements, see below).
+Following approval, prospectuses are valid for 12 months for public offers or admission to trading on a trading venue of securities of the same category and the same issuer (subject to any required supplements, see below).